aerstudio/Phallanxpress/README.md

 If you want to make your own model please extend from this object.
 Set the `apiCommand` and `parseTag` parameter.

-## To do whislist
-These are the next steps in development (in not specific order):

-* Make it work with creation controller of plugin.
-* Use a cache with localStorage through `Api` object.

 ## Changelog

 ### 0.1.1